clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - In the code above, we are listening for a specific event `click` targeting a specific element `btn`.
 We have a function to handle this event `doSomething`.
-- When the user cicks on this particular button, your handler function will be invoked, allowing us to do something in response.
+- When the user clicks on this particular button, your handler function will be invoked, allowing us to do something in response.

 - The web platform offers another way to do this.
-We can embed our hadler right in the HTML
+We can embed our handler right in the HTML

 ```HTML
 <button onclick="doSomething()">